stygian91/mc-shenanigans/README.md

 npm install
-npm run build # or `npm run dev` in a new console if you want to watch the frontend src for changes cd ../../ npm run start # you can pass `-p PORT` to change server port
+npm run build # or `npm run dev` in a new console if you want to watch the frontend src for changes cd ../../ yarn run start # you can add `-- -p PORT` to change server port
 ```

 You can (and should) use `yarn` in place of `npm`, it's much faster https://yarnpkg.com/en/.